 With IBS it is SO easy for food to become enemy #1.
 And mealtimes can become a minefield.
-[I lived this for years…] So, what are the best foods for IBS?
+[I lived this for years…] So, what are the best foods to eat for IBS?
+And is there an ideal diet for irritable bowel syndrome?
+Here are the foods that help IBS sufferers suffer less.

 What are the best foods for IBS?